sixuanhan/nuggets/IMPLEMENTATION.md

 	remember the current spot that the player is standing on update the player's map to show the player's letterID call updateVis

+#### `updateVis`:

+	for each index in localMap
+		if isVisible(mainGrid, start_loc, index) or the character/location is \n
+			copy mainGrid[index] onto localMap[index]
+		else if a previously marked gold spot or player is no longer visible if it is another player
+				copy that player's currSpot onto the localMap[index] else
+				copy an empty room spot '.' onto the localMap[index]